WAB - Regional Route S: Grünbacher Sattel - Gutenmann - Würflach

 Brief description

-The first part of Regional Route S starts from Grünbacher Sattel, through the Johannesbachklamm ravine, to Würflach.
-The Regional Routes are part of the network of paths making up the Viennese Alps (WAB) route.
-Hikes along these routes lead you to unique views and also insights.
-The Regional Routes are linked to the network of paths making up the Viennese Alps route.
-This results in circular hikes in conjunction with the long-distance path.
+This first part of the Regional Route S leads from the Grünbacher Sattel through the Johannesbach Gorge to Würflach.
+The Regional Routes are part of the trail network at the Vienna Alps Ridge (WAB).
+Hikes along these routes offer you unique views and insights.
+The Regional Routes are connected to the path at the Vienna Alps Ridge, creating circular hikes in combination with the long-distance trail.

 Description

-A pleasant route heads over field and forest paths from Grünbacher Sattel via the hamlet of Gutenmann.
-The hilly forest landscape consistently provides wonderful views of the Hohe Wand and its side valleys.
-After going past the Schrattenstein ruins and up the wooden walkway of the splendid Johannesbachklamm ravine, we reach Würflach, where we can treat ourselves to a Wellnesswelt Würflach visit.
-There is an option to combine this route with the second part of Regional Route S and to hike back to Grünbacher Sattel via Hohe Wand.
+This leisurely hike leads over fields and forest paths from Grünbacher Sattel via the district of Gutenmann.
+The hilly forest landscape repeatedly offers fantastic views of the Hohe Wand and side valleys.
+Passing the Schrattenstein ruin and over the wooden walkways of the natural jewel Johannesbach Gorge, you reach Würflach, where you can reward yourself with a visit to the Würflach Wellness World.
+There is the option to combine the route with the second part of the Regional Route S and thus hike back over the Hohe Wand to the Grünbacher Sattel.

 Starting point of the tour